 Frequently Asked Questions (FAQ)

-Please read below for the most frequently asked questions.
+Please read below for the most frequently asked questions for our therapists.

 How long are sessions?